For three months I’ve been taking improv classes at The Second City, hoping they’d improve my public speaking. (They have!)

-Uber has been my conversational topic of choice with cab drivers for a while.
 Rarely do I get the opportunity for captive conversation with the front lines of an industry being disrupted as swiftly as Uber has upended the taxi business.
 I asked my driver if he was on Uber and he answered, “No. I’m a part-time driver, so I don’t have time to adapt to the new things that come out.”

 We took Halsted north on our way from the West Loop to Old Town.
 As Halsted climbed to cross the river, we passed the Freedom Center – The Chicago Tribune’s printing plant that sits on a plot of land running nearly half-mile along on the river’s west bank.

 The Freedom Center opened in 1983.
 It’s most distinctive features are huge doors facing the river so that reams of paper weighing as much as a small car could be delivered by barge.
 Ground transportation turned out to be cheaper, so the doors go unused, but for thirty years, presses have run day and night, printing over a million papers every week.